-Within the framework of the seminars, we cooperate with numerous sponsors and partners, including the German Foreign Office, the National Endowment for Democracy, the Friedrich Naumann Foundation, the European Youth Press, Treffpunkt Europa, Euractiv and many more.
+Within the framework of the seminars, we cooperate with numerous sponsors and partners, including the Press and Information Office of the Federal Government, the Friedrich Naumann Foundation, the German Foreign Office, the National Endowment for Democracy, the European Youth Press, Treffpunkt Europa, Euractiv and many more.

 M100 gave me the inspiration to think outside the box of things I routinely do for my work.
 This experience was very much about connecting the dots, showing new opportunities and pushing me to explore new ways of looking at familiar things Kirill, 26, Russia

 The M100YEJ was such a wonderful experience for me because it gave me the opportunity to meet great people, great friends with different backgrounds and ideas and I learned a lot from the journalistic work around the world and how journalism could be so different regarding the country Ekaterini Kolorizos, 22, Greece

 The M100 Workshop helped me to find out what else I can do for my country when it comes to the Journalism.
 This program gave me an ability to enhance my knowledge and to see in which topic I need to improve my skills.
 Meeting with other participants was really good for understanding the situation in which journalists have to work in their countries.
 All those things mentioned motivate me to continue my work here in Georgia and to make more people interested in similar topics.
 Irakli Iagorashvili, 19, Georgia